BarisAlbayrakIEEE/StructuralAnalysis/README.md

 Lets summarize the above discussions together with the decissions made in the previous sections:
 - Computational libraries (i.e. SAMMs) will be written in python.
 - The frontend will be written in js.
-- We need a single-thread DCG with a small depth.
+- We need a single-threaded DCG with a small depth.

-There is an important point mentioned before related to the SAA.
-The SAA runs time consuming SAMMs due to the nature of the SA where the secondary issues such as spatial locality of the data can be neglected.
-Hence, **I will continue with Pyhton as the language of the core framework**.
+**I will continue with Pyhton as the language of the core framework**.
 NumPy datatypes and arrays would be used to allocate contiguous memory for the data.
 FastApi would create a bridge with the frontend.

+There is one last point under this heading.
+The LC and SC data multiplies in case of the SAA application as on a SC a load data is defined for each LC.
+Hence, considering that M is the number of SCs and N is the number of LCs:
+- The number of SC load data = M * N
+- The number of SARs = M * N

+The loads and SARs dominate the SAA in terms of the memory which may cause memory problems.
+Hence, **the SC load data and the SARs shall be stored in the MySQL DB.**

 Lets review the requirements listed at the beginning after the 2nd overview:
 - [An overview of the problem](#sec31) yields to the following requirements: